ECB's Draghi says rise of Eurosceptism is understandable

-NAPLES Italy European Central Bank President Mario Draghi said on Thursday it was quite understandable that Euroscepticism was growing in the European Union given that the economy was weak.
+NAPLES, Italy Oct 2 European Central Bank President Mario Draghi said on Thursday it was quite understandable that Euroscepticism was growing in the European Union given that the economy was weak.

 At a news conference in Italy after the ECB had held rates steady, Draghi said: "It's very understandable that people are Eurosceptical because things are not going well...
 In this part of the world (southern Europe) things are not going well because you have pervasive unemployment and you have very weak economic activity with ... in some countries, with a recession that seems to never end.